mixpanel/mixpanel-react-native/README.md

  ```

 # **getSuperProperties()**
-Returns a json object of the user's current super properties.
+To return a json object of the user's current super properties.

 ### **Example**
 ```